syl1m/restaurant_page/README.md

 # restaurant_page

-Dynamically render a simple restaurant homepage using JavaScript DOM manipulation
+Create a restaurant website from The Odin Project utilizing npm and webpack.